lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 and 556,499 pairs and is analyzed by place, agent, category, time, weather, and situation, as shown in Fig. 5.
 The number of action classification sequences is 2,388 and the number of detection/tracking sequences is 236.
+However, total dataset including non-annotated dataset is as below:

 * Environments